Setup C++ courses

 Part I:

-During the first part of the C++ course the main focus of attention will be on the primary grammar: following the initial lectures, covering basic concepts like source code organization and layout; compilation vs. interpretation; using and designing software libraries, C++ expressions, statements and (free) functions will be discussed.
+During the first part of the C++ course we focus on the primary grammar: following the initial lectures, covering basic concepts like source code organization and layout; compilation vs. interpretation; using and designing software libraries, C++ expressions, statements and (free) functions are discussed.
 This opens the road to `procedural (structured) programming'.

 At this point we're ready to introduce `Object Based Programming', introducing classes, objects, construction, and composition.

 C++ introduces, different from C's FILE-based input/output (I/O) stream-based I/O. Stream-based I/O is closely related to object oriented programming, but it can be em(used) before those latter concepts are well introduced.
-Having covered the basics of object based programming stream-based I/O will be introduced next.
+Having covered the basics of object based programming the course moves to an in-depth coverage of stream-based I/O.

 C++ shares facilities for memory allocation with C (albeit that C++ adds many more features to those offered by C).
-By the end of part I arrays and pointers, including fundamental forms of memory allocation will have been covered.
+By the end of part I arrays and pointers, including fundamental forms of memory allocation, among which placement new has been covered.

-Students having completed part I of the C++ course will be able to
+Students who completed part I of the C++ course are able to

 This part's actual topics are listed in this part's schedule.